 Please complete this form to be connected to an advising team member.
 Once your information is received, someone will be in touch to discuss your options.

-4. My classes for the fall are now all online.
+4. My classes for the spring are now all online.
 Don’t I deserve a refund because online courses don’t cost as much to deliver as those delivered on campus.

 On the surface, it may seem like online classes would require fewer resources to deliver and therefore tuition for these classes should be less expensive than those classes delivered on campus.
 But in reality, that’s simply not the case.